 of primitive

-statement Type tp = Type()
+statement Type tp = Type() is a true initialization: tp is initialized

-'s default constructor, rather than using Type
+by Type's default constructor, rather than using Type's copy

-constructor to assign Type
+constructor to assign Type's copy to tp.

 It's interesting to note here (although not directly related to the

-current topic) that the syntactic construction Type tp(Type())
+current topic) that the syntactic construction Type tp(Type()) cannot

 be used, even though it also looks like a proper initialization.
 Usually an